-Acuma and Saksoft do not sell or otherwise release personal data contained in Salesforce CRM to third parties for the purpose of allowing them to market their products and services without consent from individuals to do so.
+Acuma and Saksoft do not sell or otherwise release personal data contained in Microsoft CRM to third parties for the purpose of allowing them to market their products and services without consent from individuals to do so.

 Business Contact Data retention

-Personal data will be retained on the Acuma Salesforce CRM for as long as it is necessary for the purposes set out above (e.g. for as long as we have, or need to keep a record of, a relationship with a business contact).
+Personal data will be retained on the Acuma Microsoft CRM for as long as it is necessary for the purposes set out above (e.g. for as long as we have, or need to keep a record of, a relationship with a business contact).

 We collect personal data concerning our own employees as part of the administration, management and promotion of our business activities.

 Employees should refer to the Company Handbook for information on why and how personal data is collected and processed.

 We collect only the personal data necessary for agreed purposes and contractual agreements and we ask our customers to only share personal data where it is strictly needed for those purposes.

 Generally, we collect personal data from our customers or from third parties acting on the instructions of the relevant customer.

 We use personal data for the following purposes: